Trading Taxes in the US

 Cost Basis

-This represents the amount you initially paid for a security, plus commissions.
-It acts as a baseline figure from where taxes on day trading profits and losses are calculated.
+This represents the amount you initially paid for a security, plus any commissions or transaction costs.
+It acts as a baseline figure from which taxes on day trading profits and losses are calculated.
 If you close out your position above or below your cost basis, you will create either a capital gain or loss.

 Capital Gains